 All these reasons meant that it took longer than expected for this merger to be completed.
 But it's done.
 I am delighted and I hope that the Padel will really explode.
 We can also observe a very clear development of Padel for a year or two.

-You explained to me that I was disappointed by Cédric Carité and even had sadness.
+You explained to me that you were disappointed by Cédric Carité and even have sadness.
 Why ?

 Cédric Carité is a good player, he played with my son in the France team, and I received him at home.
 We trusted him, and helped him in every way to get started in the Padel.
-The FFP had made him its only employee and had appointed him DTN.
+The FFP had made him its only employee and appointed him DTN.
 In return, it cost the FFP dearly (25000 euros in legal fees (2013, 2014)) for several procedures initiated by it.
 He became "persona non grata" in many French clubs because of a shocking behavior, on or off the field and that ended with an illegal action vis-à-vis the FFP, action for which he was sentenced.
 (FFT Court Judgments - Carity)

 Sad and disappointed… Yes!

-Let's change the subject, if you will allow me, to talk about your story around the Padel… Does it start soon after your tennis career?
+Let's change the subject, if you will allow me, to talk about your story around the Padel… Does it start shortly after your tennis career?

 I've always lived Padel.